sandhyaparna/Data-Science/ML Algorithms/Supevised/LogisticRegression.md

 Measures the performance of a classification model where the prediction input is a probability value between 0 and 1 <br/>
 Log Loss takes into account the uncertainty of your prediction based on how much it varies from the actual label.
 It penalizes wrong predictions very strongly <br/>
 Log Loss = (-1/N) * [ Σ{ylog(p) + (1-y)log(1-p)} ] <br/>
+Model parameters are updated with respect to the derivative of the loss function

 Logistic regression predicts the probability of occurrence of an event by fitting data to a logit function.
 Log odds of the outcome is modeled as a linear combination of the predictor variables.
 Logistic regression is a part of GLM that assumes a linear relationship between link function and independent variables in logit model.
 Estimates probabilities using underlying logistic function.
 * Probability(For +ve outcome) ranges from 0 to 1 <br/>